Karlina08/DH199/DH199Draft/README.md

 ### *Purpose*
 * Learn how to export data directly from social media platforms such as Instagram from social media marketing campaigns to create data visualizations on Tableau by importing social media data onto the platform, which can be used for analyzing and making informed decisions to optimize future social media campaigns and content.
 ### *Who is This For?*
 * This tutorial is dedicated to beginning digital marketers.
-Specifically, these beginners are individuals interested in personally analyzing their social media analytics on Instagram and creating a story through [data visualzations](https://www.tableau.com/learn/articles/data-visualization#:~:text=Data%20visualization%20is%20the%20graphical,outliers%2C%20and%20patterns%20in%20data.) to share with their company internally, investors externally, or clients.
+Specifically, these beginners are individuals interested in personally analyzing their social media analytics on Instagram and creating a story through basic [data visualzations](https://www.tableau.com/learn/articles/data-visualization#:~:text=Data%20visualization%20is%20the%20graphical,outliers%2C%20and%20patterns%20in%20data.) to share with their company internally, investors externally, or clients.
 ## 💻 *Importance of Social Media Analytics*
 * For businesses, marketers, influencers, and more, interpreting [social media analytics](https://www.ibm.com/topics/social-media-analytics) remain crucial in understanding the behaviors and wants of their target audiences including:
   * Uncovering of social media trends and products/services that consumers respond postively to